porsager/wright/README.md

 ```
 main              Main should specify the entry point of your app.
 If you have
                   an index.html file that would be it or if you have an app.js
                   file use that.
-You can also specify a local port or a full
-                  url if you already have a server running.
+If you already have you own server running
+                  just specifiy the full url like http://localhost:5000

 Standard Options:

+-r,  --run        Activates Hot module reloading.
+This will inject any changed
--r,  --run        Input javascript as a string or point to a js file to run
+                  javascript files, and then run the script or js file
-                  after a script on the site was hot loaded.
+                  provided here.

--s,  --serve      Specify which directory to serve.
+-s,  --serve      Specify which directory that is being served.
-                  This is the directory where wright will watch the files
-                  loaded in the browser.
-                  Defaults to root of main html file or CWD.
+                  Defaults to folder of main file or the current directory.

+-w,  --watch      Any folder, file or file type to watch that should cause a
+                  refresh of the browser.
+Use commas to add more.
 ```
 #### Example with all options
 ```